tiago-rorke/git-for-everybody/slides.md

 33. `git merge`

-34. ## Turn your recipie into a webpage
+34. ## Turn your recipe into a webpage